geek-id/previewsites.dev/README.md

   - Automatically generate temporary subdomains for previews, expiring after a set time (default: 3 hours).
   - Configurable expiration time to control the preview duration.

-- **Cloudflare Integration**:
-  - Automatically create subdomains on Cloudflare and remove them when the preview expires.

 - **Efficient Storage with Lua Shared Dictionary**:
   - Use Lua's shared memory for managing subdomain-to-IP mappings efficiently, avoiding the need for external databases.